Noble fathers have noble children. ~ Euripides

 It’s a big responsibility, no doubt about it.
 We have come a long way from the Mad Men who saw their children as so many props, but new eras bring new problems and in a world where too many young men advance into adulthood needing anger management skills, a better understanding of how to be strong without being a bully, and a clearer sense of the purpose of honor and integrity, a father’s work is cut out for him.
 When a daughter sublimates herself in her relationships with men, loses her sense of confidence in the face of career adversity, or can’t determine how strong a woman to be without losing appeal, she clearly needs wise fathering to help reconstruct her perspective.

 There are as many ways to be a good father as there are fathers and this is not to say a mother is any less important to the outcome of a child.
+I used to find it difficult to find father themed gift but thanks to the internet and sites like gearhungry.com, father’s day is no sweat!
 But a father’s role is unique, specific, and very powerful.
 As we celebrate Father’s Day, it merits mention, as Euripides stated, that “noble fathers have noble children.”
 So wear that well, Dad, celebrate your nobility.
 Embrace your role and never forget you hold center stage – and always will – in the eyes of the children celebrating this day with you.

 A very Happy Father’s Day to all the “noble fathers” in my life.